ethereum-optimism/design-docs/protocol/superchainerc20/superc20Redesign.md

     - The `L2StandardBridge` already had mint and burn permissions on the `SuperchainERC20`,  which was necessary for the conversion, so the modification would not require permission changes.
 - The `OptimismSuperchainERC20` will remain a contract separate from the `OptimismMintableERC20` and require liquidity migration using the `convert` function in the `L2StandardBridge`.
     - This is necessary to conserve the invariant of the same address corresponding to the same (trusted) implementation, which is key to cross-chain access control.
-    - The standard’s implementation would now be identical to the `OptimismMintableERC20`.
-The only difference will be that the `OptimismSuperchainERC20` will be Beacon Proxied and the `OptimismMintableERC20` will not.
+    - The OptimismSuperchainERC20 will be a Beacon Proxy.
+The OptimismSuperchainERC20 implementation would now be similar to the OptimismMintableERC20 implementation (give mint and burn rights to the L2StandardBridge and include a remoteToken ), but with an initialize function to replace the constructor.
     - It is possible to reuse the `OptimismMintableERC20Factory` and avoid introducing a new predeploy factory.

 **Code modifications:**